 When Haber was in eighth grade, her family moved across the world to Uganda, for her father’s first official assignment.
 They stayed there for two years before moving to Lithuania and then to Ghana two years after that.
 The family’s next assignment will be in Egypt before they return to the United States.

 Attending international schools, Haber had the opportunity to learn with students from a variety of backgrounds.
-Despite their diverse experiences, they learned to embrace their differences and form friendships quickly.
+Despite their diverse backgrounds in other countries, they learned to embrace their cultural differences and form friendships quickly.
 “There’s this mindset that one of us might not be here tomorrow because everyone’s always moving, so we have to make the most of today,” Haber says.

-Additionally, Haber’s teachers were advocates of great learning.
+Haber says her teachers were also advocates of great learning.
 “They tried to steer students in the right direction, and they genuinely cared.
-I can say that with confidence,” she said.
+I can say that with confidence.”

 In late high school, Haber learned from the International Baccalaureate (IB) curriculum, which she says emphasized critical thinking.
 “It was very much about shaping the learner in a holistic sense,” she says.
 Haber adds that the program encouraged students to think for themselves as they come to their own conclusions based on their experiences and understanding.